sainsterbukaUA/webinar-impromptu/pub-bias-Mathew-Ling.md

 islands.

-Most participants (59.2%) admitted that they never conduct meta-research, but have heard about it and might be doing so in the future.
+Most participants (59.2%) admitted that they never conduct meta-research, but have heard about it and might be doing it in the future.
 Additionaly, 30.6% never heard about meta-research, but are very interested in learning more.
 A small fraction of participants (8.2%) said they had conducted meta-analysis before.